 The company continued this in 1998 with the acquisition of MidAmerican Energy and a year later the company reorganized as MidAmerican Energy Holdings Company.
+The company changed its name to Berkshire Hathaway Energy effective May 1, 2014.
 Currently, CalEnergy Generation operates 10 generating geothermal plants near the Salton Sea in Southern California's Imperial Valley.
 The combined generating capacity at Salton Sea is approximately 340 net MW.
 CalEnergy Generation is developing new projects in the Salton Sea geothermal area, including the permitting of its Black Rock Project, which will consist of three new 50-MW geothermal plants.

 For more information, please visit http://www.calenergy.com/ and http://www.midamerican.com/

 Northern California Power Agency

 The Northern California Power Agency (NCPA) is a California-based public agency that is devoted to the purchase, generation, transmission, pooling, and conservation of electrical energy and capacity for its members.
 Established in 1968, NCPA is a California Joint Action Agency that provides clean renewable energy to its 17 member communities and districts in Northern and Central California.